ovh/docs/pages/cloud/private-cloud/nsx-05-manage-distributed-firewall/guide.en-gb.md

 ### Setting up a distributed firewall rule

-We will now create a rule on the two-way blocking distributed firewall between the two groups created.
+We will now create a two-way blocking rule, on the distributed firewall, between the two created groups.

 Go to the `Security`{.action} tab, select `Distributed Firewall`{.action} and click `+ ADD POLICY`{.action}.